Navigation Menu+

 1–1.

 But the torture doesn’t work.
 Maya has to trick the prisoner into giving up bin Laden’s courier.
-The al-Qaeda operatives try to avoid being tortured by making shit up (technical term).
+The al-Qaeda operatives try to avoid being tortured by (technical term) making shit up.
 The leads from torture go nowhere.
-The breaks in the case come first from Maya spotting overlooked intelligence supplied by the Jordanians, second bribery and third signals intelligence.
+The breaks in the case actually come from:

 2–1.